Our wines are extremely limited releases from just a few rows that we select from our acclaimed vineyards.

 We hear it all the time at the winery: although Sauvignon Blanc is the most recognizable white wine that we make, ours is something different.
 We produce it from Matthew's Station, another of our vineyards under the care and attention of renowned winegrower Steve Dutton.
 This wine began as a private label project we did for a local farm-to-table restaurant, but now we keep almost all for ourselves.
 Some of its appeal is the balance that it strikes between brightness, minerality, and volume.
 The 2017 vintage features tropical elements, star fruit, and a trace of mint stem with lively acidity softening to a nicely round finish.

 Winemakers love rosé.
-We've always made a little behind the scenes.
-Now it's a part of every vintage in the tasting room.
-We don't make much, but whatever we do produce comes decidedly from Catie's Corner, farmed for us by Steve Dutton, one of the most revered winegrowers of the Russian River Valley.
+At Coterie, we've always made a little behind the scenes.
+Now it's a regular part of our lineup.
+We don't make much, but whatever we do produce comes decidedly from Catie's Corner.
+This vineyard is farmed for us by Steve Dutton, one of the most revered winegrowers of the Russian River Valley.
 Each year, we select the juiciest, brightest parts of this vineyard the same vineyard as our single-vineyard Pinot Noir, give this fruit just a few hours on the skins, and finish the delicate result in stainless steel.
 The 2017 vintage has a lovely faint salmon color with refreshing notes of strawberry, melon, and light rose petal.

 The Pinot Noir at Catie's Corner has some of the most complex floral and berry notes among all our vineyards.
 Catie's Corner is farmed for us by Steve Dutton, one of the most revered winegrowers of the Russian River Valley.
 We make this wine from 2A (Wadensvil), 16 (Jackson), and Swan cuttings of Pinot Noir planted in the mid-1990s, among our oldest vines.
 While 2A and Swan are well known to the area, 16 is a less common heritage cutting that adds a unique character to this wine.
 The 2017 vintage has classic notes of strawberry preserves and violets complemented by delicate savory elements of conifer and laurel.